OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 with Integrated FPGA and Acceleration Stack for the Intel PAC card.

 The ASE is available only on 64-bit Linux operating systems with one of the following simulators:
-* 64-bit Synopsys* RTL Simulator (up to VCS-MX-2018.09-SP2)
+* 64-bit Synopsys* RTL Simulator (minimum version VCS-MX H2013.06-SP1)
-* 32 and 64-bit Mentor Graphics* Modelsim SE Simulator (up to version 10.6c)
+* 32 and 64-bit Mentor Graphics* Modelsim SE Simulator (minimum version 10.5a)
-* 64-bit Mentor Graphics* QuestaSim Simulator (up to version 10.6c)
+* 64-bit Mentor Graphics* QuestaSim Simulator (minimum version 10.4d)

 ASE performance is better on a 64-bit RTL simulator.
 Consult your RTL simulator vendor for Synopsys or Mentor Graphics for specific simulation requirements.